This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Just like with Gili T, Air is all about lounging in the sun, snorkeling, diving and biking.
 So I’m not going to repeat all the suggestions above.
 You can go around the whole island on a bicycle in about an hour.
 One stretch of the road is only sand, so either you have to push your bike or get one of those “fat bikes”.

 For you divers I’ve heard a lot of great things about the 7 Seas Dive Gili, they offer many different packages and courses.
 But there are a lot of different dive operators, so do your research and ask around.
-As for snorkeling gear, you’ll find it all over the island, and just ask anyone they will know someone who offers boat charters for snorkeling trips.
+As for snorkeling gear, you’ll find it all over the island, just ask anyone and they will know someone who offers boat charters for snorkeling trips.

 If you’re a foodie like me you should also join a cooking class to learn how to make some delicious Indonesian food.
 Gili Cooking Classes offers 3 different courses, ranging in price from 275k to 385k.
 It’s located on the corner of the main roads, just to the right of the harbor.